 What Can I Expect During My First Session?

-The first session is typically booked as a 90-minute appointment.
-The first 30 minutes is the free consultation.
-During this initial half hour, you and your counsellor will complete some necessary paper work as well as go over your goals for counselling and how counselling might benefit you.
-If both you and your counsellor believe that there is a therapeutic "fit" you may choose to continue with your first 60-minute session.
-The first session is usually the time for you to tell your story in greater detail and describe what brought you to counselling.
+During the initial session, you and your counsellor will complete a small amount of paper work as well as go over your goals for counselling and how counselling might benefit you.
 Together you and your counsellor will make a plan that is personally tailored to your unique strengths and goals.
 Your counsellor will often give you some things to do between sessions such as journaling, recording thoughts, reading, or other strategies specific to your situation.
 You are your greatest agent of change, so the more work you do at home, the quicker you will see results.

 What Are Your Fees?

-If you’re dealing with grief, depression, stress and anxiety, spiritual crisis, or fear and panic, you may be wondering if life will ever be good again.
-Theberge Counselling Inc. was established specifically to meet the unique needs of those impacted by loss and life transitions, stress and anxiety, depression, relationship concerns, and spiritual crisis.
-With compassion, companionship, and comfort, I strive to deliver hope to those walking through such life challenges.
-If you would like to explore how you might benefit from counselling, please call for a free, no-obligation, half-hour consultation.
+If you are dealing with grief, depression, anxiety, spiritual crisis or relationship concerns, you may be wondering if life will ever be good again.
+Theberge Counselling Inc. was established to meet the unique needs of those impacted by grief, loss, and life transitions.
+With compassion, collaboration, and care, I strive to deliver hope to those whose life challenges have become overwhelming.
+If you would like to explore how you might benefit from counselling, please call for a free, 15-minute phone consultation.